-Preferred Approach: The preferred approach seeks to make provision for 28ha of employment land over the plan period (including committed sites), this represents the lower end of a range of scenarios for employment needs presented within the draft Employment Land Review (2016)

-SA Objective erred a Appr oach Alter native .
-Appro oach (32 ha Commentary Timescale Location of escale Short term Long term Urban Rural Transboundary Impact Short term Long term Urban Rural Transboundary Impact SO5) Promote physical, mental and social health and wellbeing + + + 0 0 + + + 0 0 Both options would likely result in an increase in jobs and economic growth.
+end of a range of scenarios for employment needs presented within the draft Employment Land Review (2016).
+SA Objective Prefe erred anet) escale Commentary Short term Long term Urban Rural Transboundary Impact SO5) Promote physical, mental and social health and wellbeing + + + 0 0 The option would likely result in an increase in jobs and economic growth.
 This is likely to have a positive effect on well being as employment can have benefits for mental and social health.
 Impacts may be more marginal away from urban areas where the majority of growth is expected.
 Effects on highway safety will largely be down to the design of schemes and their location rather than the level of employment land provided.
-Alternative Approach It is not considered that the alternative approach would provide significant additional positive effects over and above the preferred approach as effects are more indirect as the additional 4ha is unlikely to make a significant difference across Craven.
+S06) Enable all residents to live in suitable and affordable housing + + 0 0 + Take up of employment land and the expected increase in prosperity may result in the development of housing to meet the needs of employees.